 - 1 teaspoon vanilla

-- Place butter and peanut butter in the bowl of an electric mixer.
+- Meanwhile, make the filling.
+Place butter and peanut butter in the bowl of an electric mixer.
 Beat with the paddle attachment until smooth and creamy.